Power Line Communication and Sensing Using Time Series Forecasting: Design and Case Studies

-Our aim is to develop a time-series predictor that can predict future values as accurately as possible when the system is operated under normal conditions, i.e., without anomalies.
-Thereby, an anomaly produces a pronounced deviation between the actual value and the predicted one.
-Therefore, in this part of the study, the training and testing data for the synthetic data sets only contain the SNR values when the cable is under normal operating conditions.
-For the in-field data, we stipulate that most of the data were collected when the cables were operated under the normal condition with only occasional values corresponding to anomalous conditions.
+} Our aim is to develop a~time-series predictor that can predict future values as accurately as possible when the~system is operated under normal conditions, i.e.,~without anomalies.
+Thereby, an~anomaly produces a~pronounced deviation between the~actual value and the~predicted one.
+Therefore, in~this part of the~study, the~training and testing data for the~synthetic data sets only contain~the~SNR values when the~cable is under normal operating conditions.
+For~the data from field measurements, we~stipulate that most of the~data were collected when the~cables were operated under the~normal condition with only occasional values corresponding to anomalous~conditions.

-We use $n_{\text{tr}}=0.8N$ and the remaining samples for testing the performance of the time series predictor.
-The performance of our chosen set of time-series predictors are shown in Table~\ref{table:mse}, where the results are presented for the SNR of the first subcarrier group.
-For brevity, we only present selective results for ARIMA models.
-From Table~\ref{table:mse}, we can observe that FFNN, LSTM, L2Boost and some ARIMA models match or improve the performance over the baseline setting.
-Moreover, the LSTM model shows the best performance across the data sets that we have investigated, supporting its suitability to time-series prediction tasks.
-Similar results were obtained for other subcarrier groups.
+{We use $n_{\text{tr}}=0.8\,N$} and the~remaining samples for testing the~performance of the~time series predictor.
+The~performance of our chosen set of time-series predictors are shown in~Table~\ref{table:mse}, where the~results are presented for the~SNR of the~first stabilizer batch.
+Exp$_\textsf{MV}$ and Exp$_\textsf{LV}$ are the~two in-field collected (or experimental) data sets for the~MV network and the~LV network for which instances of network anomalies have been recorded. {The MV link consists of a~$376$~m three-core cable, and~the LV link comprises a four-core cable over~$69.4$~m long} Syn$_{1}$, Syn$_{2}$, Syn$_{3}$ are the~synthetic data sets generated using the~three LI models $L_{k,j}$ for $k=1,\,2,\,3$.
+For~brevity, we~only present selective results for ARIMA models.
+From~Table~\ref{table:mse}, we~can observe that FFNN, LSTM, L2Boost and some ARIMA models match or improve the~performance over the~baseline setting.
+Moreover, the~LSTM model shows the~best performance across the~data sets that we~have investigated, supporting its suitability to time-series prediction tasks.
+Similar results were obtained for other subcarrier~groups.